Store

 // Serialize only document records (default)

-const documentData = store.serialize('document')
+const documentData = store.serialize("document");

 // Serialize all records

-const allData = store.serialize('all')
+const allData = store.serialize("all");

 Parameters